 No matter what sector of the insurance industry you represent, you can connect directly with shoppers looking for the exact services you offer through Nectar.

 Nectar doesn’t purchase third-party leads and then resell them to you.
 Instead, we work to generate real-time leads using various platforms.
-When shoppers match your specific customer criteria, we send those leads to you and you alone.
+When shoppers match your specific customer criteria, we send those leads to you.
 You can then contact those leads directly and close the sale.

 Nectar believes that connecting high-intent shoppers with the right insurance agents makes a significant difference.
 When shoppers have an agent that offers everything they need and provides them with exceptional service, they have a better overall experience.
 And, when you have customers actively searching for what you have to offer, you’re more likely to close the deal.
 Your customers get what they need, and you become more successful.